aajanki/ts2workflows/language_reference.md

 ts2workflows supports only a subset of all Typescript language features.
 Some examples that are not (yet) supported by ts2workflows:

 - Functions provided by a Javascript runtime (`console.log`, `setInterval`, etc) are not available.
-Only the [GCP Workflows standard library functions](https://cloud.google.com/workflows/docs/reference/stdlib/overview) are available.
+Only the [GCP Workflows standard library functions](https://cloud.google.com/workflows/docs/reference/stdlib/overview) and [connectors](https://cloud.google.com/workflows/docs/reference/googleapis) are available.
 - Classes (`class`) are not supported
 - Arrays and maps are not objects.
 In particular, arrays don't have methods such as `array.push()`, `array.map()`, etc.
 - Functions (subworkflows) are not first-class objects.
 Functions can not be assigned to a variable or passed to other functions